postgresml/postgresml/pgml-docs/docs/guides/real_data.md

 ### Create foreign server

 A foreign server is a FDW reference to another PostgreSQL database running somewhere else.
-In this case, that foreign server is your existing production database.
+In this case, that foreign server is your production database.

 ```sql
 CREATE SERVER your_production_db